a-kh-sabzi/Variational-Autoencoder/README.md

 ## Dataset

 The MNIST dataset is utilized for training and testing the Variational Autoencoder (VAE) model.
-This dataset consisits of 60000 and 10000 handwritten digits for training and test sets respectively.
+This dataset consists of 60000 and 10000 handwritten digits for training and test sets respectively.
 The data consists of 10 classes, and Each sample is a 28x28 grayscale image.

 A few samples from the dataset are as follows: